Iraqi prime minister declares end of the ISIS caliphate in Iraq

-With the capture of a destroyed mosque in the heart of the ISIS’ de facto Iraqi capital of Mosul, the country's government declared victory over the ISIS presence in Iraq on Thursday.
+With the capture of a destroyed mosque in the heart of ISIS’ de facto Iraqi capital of Mosul, the country's government declared victory over ISIS' presence in Iraq on Thursday.

 Iraqi troops have been fighting their way through Mosul for the past eight months, seizing the Grand al-Nuri Mosque on Wednesday.